CyatCat/bp-bot/README.md

 Place one message per line.

-The files is located here:
+The files to be edited are located here:
 ```
 .minecraft\versions\BPBot\messages\hello_1.txt'
 .minecraft\versions\BPBot\messages\hello_2.txt'